aziaziazi/my-dev.to-articles/posts/reach-react-devs/reach-react-devs.md

 - Google uses it's own data -your search history- to propose you to pass the [foo.bar challenge](https://medium.com/plutonic-services/things-you-should-know-about-google-foobar-invitation-703a535bf30f).

-- You may search in the navigation history looking for Github, Stack Overflow, docs references...
-Not sure if thats legal or not, I wouldn't recommend you to do that!
+- You may look for for Github, Stack Overflow, docs references... in the navigation history.
+Not sure if that's legal or not, I wouldn't recommend you to do that.

 - Last but not least: [console.log messages](http://console.love/).
 I like the fact that it's logged for everyone but only the curious will see it.